eleinadani/eleinadani.github.io/projects.md

 * **[Binary layout performance impact].** The way an executable file is stored on disk has a potential impact on the application’s startup performance.
 For example, large binary files might result in hundreds of page faults depending on the order in which functions are declared and executed.
 In this project we want to develop automatic compiler-driven techniques to optimize the layout of binary files with the goal of improving application startup.

+* **[DPDK bindings for Node.js].** The DPDK user-space networking stack is the state-of-the-art solution for high-performance networking.
+Unfortunately, using DPDK from high-level programming languages such as Python or JavaScript is not always easy.
+In this project we want to develop Node.js _native_ bindings for the DPDK library, so to enable high-performance netowking in Node.js.
+Such bindings already exist for other languages (e.g. Go); in this project you will implement them for Node.js.
+Related work [(1)](https://github.com/DPDK/dpdk) [(2)](https://github.com/yerden/go-dpdk).
 _

+* **[Performance evaluation of the new CPython JIT compiler].** The CPython engine is the most popular language VM for Python.
+In recent weeks, the engine was finally extended with a JIT compiler.
+In this project, we want to assess the performance impact of the new JIT, and want to understand what its properties and limitations are.
+Related: [(1)](https://github.com/python/cpython/pull/113465).